 This forms a barrier when the parallel query is located in a chain of functions.
 For instance, to apply any function $G$ (\eg, geometry transformation) over the result of a query, the low-level function {\ttfamily second} that selects the value element from a pair $\langle k, v \rangle$ must be provided to dereference the low-level structures and manipulate the keys and values \emph{in-place}.
 In other words, we have to implement a non-trivial $\tilde{G}$:

-to force the conversion from AoS to SoA and chain a high-level function $G$ with $Q_{\kK, \vV}$ \footnote{This can be simply achieved by returning a \emph{copy} of values, but it is not feasible, especially when dealing with large-scale data, \eg~hierarchical voxel grids.}.
-This could be tedious when prototyping geometry perception that requires hash map structures since off-the-shelf operations have to be reimplemented in kernels.
+to force the conversion from AoS to SoA and chain a high-level function $G$ with $Q_{\kK, \vV}$ \footnote{This can be achieved simply by returning a \emph{copy} of values, but it is not feasible, especially when dealing with large-scale data, \eg~hierarchical voxel grids.}.
+This could be tedious when prototyping geometry perception that requires hash map structures since off-the-shelf operations have to be reimplemented in device code.

 We reformulate this problem by introducing two affiliate arrays, $\kk^B$ and $\vv^B$ (note with a superscript $B$ for buffering, they are not the input $\kk, \vv$) of capacity $c \ge n$, where $n$ is the number of buckets.
-These arrays are designed for explicit storage of keys and values, respectively, and serve as buffers to support natural SoA, and are exposed to the user for direct access and in-place modification.
+These arrays are designed for explicit storage of keys and values, respectively, and serve as buffers to support natural SoA.
+They are exposed to users for direct access and in-place modification.
 Now the query function can be rewritten as

 and this version is ready for parallelization.
 At this stage, to combine $G$ and $Q_{\kK, \vV}$, we can chain $G \circ \vv^B \circ Q$ to manipulate values:

 which retains convenient properties such as array vectorization and advanced indexing.